KunChen1110/SheetHero/dataset/DatasetV1.md

 ### Prompt

 Here are four hospital tables containing staff, schedules, services, and patient information.
 Please compute staff utilisation, service utilisation, and patient load for each department.
 Identify departments with utilisation above ninety percent and highlight these values in red.
-Output all results to a new Excel file.
+Output all results in a new Excel file.

 ### Answer